 This project comprises two installations that were part of an exhibition at the Universidad Iberoamericana.
-In the first part, glass panels were placed along the hallway of the art, music, and dance workshops; when breathed on them, different phrases from Duchamp's Inframince series of notes were revealed.
-In the second part, an installation of transparent tracing paper was created to demonstrate one of the examples of inframince notes: the thickness of a sheet of paper.
+In the first part, glass panels were placed along the hallway of the art, music, and dance workshops.
+When breathed on them, different phrases from Duchamp's Inframince series of notes were revealed.
+The motive was to reveal a written word with the basis of a spoken word: breath.
+In the second part, an installation using transparent tracing paper was created to demonstrate one example of Inframince notes: the thickness of a sheet of paper.

 Vahos I